-- existing events (that are not new to the community, or a significant addition to an existing event or activity) - activities where the main benefit is intended to go to only one sector or group within the wider community (e.g. a specific club, society or religious group).
-Funding for an individual sports team or organisation to attend an event is not eligible - fundraising events - events for political/lobby groups - private events - classes and training (e.g. fitness, sports, arts, language, cooking) - activities that the organisation undertakes as part of its usual business practices and responsibilities - possible or future unidentified events.
+- existing events (that are not new to the community, or are not a significant addition to an existing event or activity) - an event that has already received support under the BBRF program - activities where the main benefit is intended to go to only one sector or group within the broader community (e.g. a specific club, society or religious group).
+Funding for an individual sports team or organisation to attend an event is not eligible - fundraising events - events for political/lobby groups - private events - classes and training (e.g. fitness, sports, arts, language, cooking) - activities the organisation undertakes as part of its usual business practices and responsibilities - possible or future unidentified events.